• Skip to main content

 Now hiring signIf only I had nothing else to do… Right?
 Wrong – but anyways.

-I sometimes feel like there are so many things that we deal with that sometimes my diabetes takes a back seat and I don’t give it the attention I need to in order to achieve better control.
-I mean, life gets busy sometimes!!!
+I often feel like there are so many things happening that my diabetes takes a back seat and I don’t give it the attention necessary to achieve better control.
+Life gets busy sometimes!

 I often think that managing diabetes can be a full-time job, and at times it can be.
-But looking at how typical management is done, it’s kind of weird.
-Managing diabetes is not a “task” that you can focus on and “get it done”, but rather requires multiple mental “visits” through the course of a day.
+But looking at how typical management is done, it’s weird.
+Managing diabetes is not a “task” that you can focus on and “get done,” but rather requires multiple mental “visits” throughout the course of a day.

-I think my biggest problem is maintaining a consistent level of diligence through the course of the day.
-I might be very motivated at one point of the day, but I have problems maintaining that level of motivation while navigating the course that unravels for the rest of the day.
+I think my biggest problem is maintaining a consistent level of diligence throughout the day.
+I might be very motivated at one point, but I have problems maintaining that level while the rest of the day unravels.

-So, if I didn’t work, or do anything else at all, would I be able to manage my diabetes better?
-I don’t think so – just because I don’t think any of us can maintain that focus all day every day!
+So, if I didn’t work or do anything else, would I be able to manage my diabetes better?
+I don’t think so – just because I don’t think any of us can maintain that level of focus all day, every day!

 The puzzle is figuring out how to balance everything when taken together.
-I think that diabetes can be just a small mental part of our normal thought process during the day.
-Similar to driving – I’m still very careful when driving, but for the most part it is somewhat unconscious.
+Diabetes can be just a small mental part of our normal thought process during the day.
+Similar to driving – I’m still very careful when driving, but for the most part, it is somewhat unconscious.
 Something I’ve been doing for so long that it does not require 100% focus like it did when I first drove.
-Maybe diabetes is a bit like that?
-Some situations and circumstances requiring more focus and attention, but for the most part occupying a small amount of mental resources…??
+Will diabetes ever become like that?
+Where some situations require more focus and attention, but for the most part, it occupies a small amount of mental resources.

 Thoughts?